We are considering building a new home. How do we start?

 We will first meet to discuss issues that will affect the design such as site constraints, budget requirements, program requirements and architectural style.

 We will then produce preliminary floor plans and elevation sketches to establish your design.
 Through a series of drawing review meetings and subsequent revisions, we refine the drawings.
 During this time we will also be discussing architectural details, finishes, lighting layouts, material specifications, etc. We have an extensive checklist of items to review.
 The end result will be that we have created together, the overall design you have envisioned.
 Our process is further explained on this website under the “Our Process” tab.

 The timeframe depends on the size of the project, the number of refinements, and client review time.
-Generally, the Preliminary Design and Design Development Phases, as described, for an average size house, is approximately four to five months.
+Generally, the Preliminary Design and Design Development Phases, as described, is approximately four to five months.

 Once the preliminary design is approved, how long does the Construction Document phase take?